-Books for grade 2 -this list of recommended reading books for grade 2 has been compiled by school teachers and librarians for elementary school children aged 7-8.
+Books for grade 2.
+This list of recommended reading books for grade 2 has been compiled by school teachers and librarians for elementary school children aged 7-8.
 There is a range of exciting and thought-provoking books to suit all abilities, including easy readers and more difficult chapter books.
-Over the course of a year, these stories should inspire both those who find reading a struggle, and also challenge more able pupils.
-Authors include Andrea Beaty, Jill Murphy, Jeff Brown, and Jon Scieszka.
-This list of 2nd grade reading recommendations was last updated on .
+Over the course of a year, these stories should inspire both those who find reading a struggle and also challenge more able pupils.
+This list of 2nd grade reading recommendations includes titles by Andrea Beaty, Jill Murphy, Jeff Brown, Katherine Applegate, Jon Scieszka, and more.

 Books for Grade 2 – our recommendations